 Entellus deeply regrets that this incident occurred.
 We retained a third-party firm to conduct a forensic investigation concerning this incident.
 Additionally, we have implemented additional security measures designed to prevent the recurrence of such an attack.

-To help relieve concerns and restore confidence following this incident, we have secured the services of Cyberscout through Identify Force, a Transunion company specializing in fraud assistance and remediation services.
-This product provides you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge for <<service length>> months from the date of enrollment.
-To enroll in Credit Monitoring services at no charge, please log on to <<URL>> and follow the instructions provided.
-When prompted please provide the following unique code to receive services: <CODE HERE>
+To help relieve concerns and restore confidence following this incident, we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for <<service length>> months from the date of enrollment when changes occur to your credit file.
+This notification is sent to you the same day that the change or update takes place with the bureau.
+Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
+These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.

+To enroll in Credit Monitoring services at no charge, please log on to https://secure.identityforce.com/benefit/entellus and follow the instructions provided.
+When prompted please provide the following unique code to receive services: <unique code>.

 In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
 The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.